Covid19 Testing & Vaccine Guide

 Diagnostic Tests (that work after 5 days)

-The PCR test (via nasal swab, available at the Screening Centre) is based on detecting the virus’s genome and has an up-to-30% false-negative rate (and up to 100% if done in less than 5 days from when you were infected).
+The PCR test (via nasal swab, available at pharmacies) is based on detecting the virus’s genome and has an up-to-30% false-negative rate (and up to 100% if done in less than 5 days from when you were infected).
 It has a lower false-negative rate if you are tested between 5 and 10 days of becoming infected.
 It takes 24 hours to get the results.

 Saliva tests (for children, available at the Screening Centre) are an alternative to nasal swabs and perform comparably.